Marcos1D9/Marcos1D9/README.md

 ### I learned some soft-skills Like

-- Working in a group of developers to plain and assign the tasks to made the project
+- Working in a group of developers to plain and assign the tasks to made the project using a SCRUM method

 - Coordinating with my colleagues to connect their work by unifying the frontend with the backend

-- Work under pressure, on a fixed date and improving my sense of responsibility
+- Work under pressure, on a fixed date and improving my sense of responsibility deliverying all my work to a github main branch

+-

 ### And about my technical skills adquired

+- Development of comment backend routes

-- Development of comment routes, book and author hiding, carousel for landing page features.
+- Development and creation of book and author hiding functionality for administrators

+- carousel logic and functionality for landing page features.

-- Get information about a new MongoDb database and use your Mongoose ORM to access it
+- Learned how to use MongoDb database and its Mongoose ODM (Object Document Mapping)

+## I want to thank my work team for the great project, and you for reading this far, below I leave you another project I did in the 'Henry' programming online course

 // ----------------------------------------------------------------------------------------------------------------------------------------------------
 # My individual project (PI in Spanish)